TRS Relationship Coaching Professional Code of Ethics

 - Have unaddressed mental health challenges that make our style of relationship coaching very difficult or risky.

-- Are actively severely depressed and/or suicidal.
+- Are presently severely depressed and/or suicidal.

 - Don’t make progress with their goals